saishackclub/projects-archive/Introduction to Web Development/Section_0/Lesson_1_Getting_Started.md

 - A text editor (we recommend [Visual Studio Code](https://code.visualstudio.com/))
 - A command line interface (just use the one that comes with your computer)

+## A little task for you

+Before we get started, go to the support chat and introduce yourself.
+Tell us your name, where you're from, and what you're excited to learn in this project.
+We're excited to meet you!

 Now, [let's get started!](./Lesson_2_Init_Setup.md) 🚀